ajax-39/CodeClauseInternship_bSafe/README.md

 ### SOS Alert
 - **Instant SOS**: Send an emergency alert with your current location and a custom message to your trusted contacts with a single tap.
-- **Location Tracking**: Allows your trusted contacts to track your real-time location using Google Maps, ensuring they can find you quickly if needed.
+- **Location Sharing**: Include your current location (latitude and longitude) in the SOS message to help your contacts quickly identify your whereabouts.
+- **Custom Message**: Personalize the SOS message according to your needs.
+- **Multiple Contacts**: Add multiple trusted contacts to receive the SOS alert, increasing the chances of getting help promptly.

 ### Location Services
-- **Real-Time Location**: Track your current location easily with integrated Google Maps.
+- **Real-Time Location Tracking**: Track and display your real-time location on the map using Google Maps.
-- **Emergency Contacts and Places**: Access all important emergency numbers and nearby safe places in one place, enabling you to contact them with just a tap.
+- **Interactive Maps**: View your current position and navigate to various safe places or emergency contacts.
+- **Markers and Directions**: Set markers for important locations and get directions to these places.

+### Emergency Services Locations
+- **Nearby Services**: Display nearby emergency services like police stations, hospitals, and shelters.
+- **One-Tap Calling**: Call nearby police stations, hospitals, and other essential services with one tap.
+- **One-Tap Directions**: Get directions to nearby emergency services instantly.

 ### Motivation and Self-Defense
 - **Motivational Page**: Get inspired by a dedicated page full of motivational quotes and stories tailored for women.